 With the NHL playoffs looming, teams are looking to pad their roster, make a playoff push, or accelerate a rebuild by acquiring top picks in the upcoming NHL draft.

-So, as free agency approaches, it’s worth digging into NHL trade rumors and what blockbuster moves could be on the horizon.
+So, as deadline day approaches, it’s worth digging into NHL trade rumors and what blockbuster moves could be on the horizon.